Saint Joseph Regional High School: WSJR

-WSJR was re-launched in the 2023-2024 school year after being shut down due to Covid.
-Every day students are the host executive producers, technical producers, and reporters on the show, which is broadcast on YouTube every morning and is proctored by Mr. Ryan Asselta.
+WSJR was re-launched by members of the Class of 2023 during the 2022-2023 school year after being shut down due to Covid.
+Its first official broadcast was on the first day of school in September of 2023.
+Every day students are the hosts, executive producers, technical producers, and reporters on the show, which is broadcast on YouTube every morning.

 St. Joes has a TV studio, WSJR.
 It is live streamed on Youtube every school day from 8:00am to 8:10am.
 WSJR generally has students as anchors, and broadcasts school announcements and sport results (school and pro).